Rojay10/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-a function to update the reference of a pointer
+98 Battery street: Write a function that takes a pointer to an int as parameter and updates the value it points to 98.